The New York City Department of Education's Office of School Wellness Programs (OSWP) has released an updated edition of the HIV/AIDS Curriculum

 Schools may schedule an "At Your School" training for 15 or more teachers by filling out this form

 .
 Principals are responsible for assuring that a minimum of five HIV/AIDS lessons are taught every year to every student in in grades K-6, and six lessons every year to every student in grades 7-12.
 Principals and teachers may request a free hard copy of the HIV/AIDS Curriculum

 , by filling out this form

 How can parents/guardians learn more about the HIV/AIDS lessons?

-We encourage parents and guardians to review the HIV/AIDS Curriculum, 2012 Edition, and to communicate any questions, comments, or concerns to your school staff.
 As with all health and education topics, it is important to understand what your child is learning in school and to support her/him in making healthy decisions.
 All children are required by New York State regulations to receive lessons on the nature of HIV/AIDS and methods of HIV transmission.
 Parents and guardians have the right to opt their children out of the individual lessons on methods of prevention identified as "opt out" prevention lessons.
 You must send a letter to your child's principal requesting that your child be removed from the classroom when prevention lessons are given.
 Your letter must state that you will provide your own prevention lessons as home.
 You are welcome to request curriculum materials to help you do so.

 EXAMPLES OF WHAT STUDENTS LEARN

 Grades K-3: General basics of disease prevention: washing hands, covering mouth when sneezing or coughing, and cleaning and bandaging cuts.
 Children learn not to touch other people's blood, and to ask adults to help when someone is bleeding.
 They learn that HIV is a bloodborne virus that impairs the immune system.
 They also learn to develop empathy for children and adults who are living with HIV/AIDS.